radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Sometimes, LDAP directory schema definitions do not define certain attributes as binary even though the value of these attributes is binary.
 An example of this is the objectGUID attribute in Microsoft Active Directory.
 If the LDAP backend schema definition does not properly define the attribute type as binary, RadiantOne does not translate the value properly when returning it to an LDAP client.
 To ensure RadiantOne translates the value as binary, you must list the attribute name in the Binary Attributes parameter (space separated list).
 This parameter is global and applies to any backend LDAP that RadiantOne is accessing.
 The binary attributes can be defined from the Main Control Panel > Settings tab > Server Front End > Attributes Handling section.
 As long as the attribute name is listed, RadiantOne returns the value to a client as binary even if the backend LDAP server doesn’t define it as such.

->**Note – If a binary attribute should be searchable, define the attribute in the RadiantOne LDAP schema with a friendly name indicating it as binary.
-Below is an example for the certificateRevocationList attribute: attributeTypes: ( 2.5.4.39 NAME ( 'certificateRevocationList;binary' 'certificateRevocationList' ) DESC 'Standard LDAP attribute type' SYNTAX 1.3.6.1.4.1.1466.115.121.1.5 X-ORIGIN 'RFC 2256’ )**
+>[!note] If a binary attribute should be searchable, define the attribute in the RadiantOne LDAP schema with a friendly name indicating it as binary.
+Below is an example for the certificateRevocationList attribute: attributeTypes: ( 2.5.4.39 NAME ( 'certificateRevocationList;binary' 'certificateRevocationList' ) DESC 'Standard LDAP attribute type' SYNTAX 1.3.6.1.4.1.1466.115.121.1.5 X-ORIGIN 'RFC 2256’ )

 #### Excluded Attributes from Active Directory